News / Analysis

 Facebook shares were down 1.32% and Twitter 2.36% as US President Trump prepares to sign an executive order censoring social networks after Twitter flagged a presidential tweet on online voting as questionable.
 The company’s CEO Jack Dorsey said they would continue to fact-check the president’s tweets, regardless.

-Boeing shares, on the other hand, were up 3.4% after the 737 MAX production line went back into service, while Zoom is down 1.24% as workers return to their offices.
+Boeing shares, on the other hand, were up 3.4% after the 737 MAX production line went back into service, while Zoom is down 1.24% as workers The benefit one receives on an investment. to their offices.

 HP yesterday also added a third percent despite an 11.2% drop in revenues (YoY).
 Earnings, however, increased 3.9% YoY to 53 cents per share.